dylanling/roman_ttt/README.md

   |   |
 ```

+However, unlike in normal tic-tac-toe, the board is not enough to represent our game state, since after all 6 tokens have been placed the token count no longers tells us whose turn it is.
+State therefore must also encode the turn.

-Accounting for symmetry (where each state reduces to the "representative" member of its symmetric group), there are only 744 states in Roman tic-tac-toe, 42 of which are a win for ❌, 21 of which are a win for ⭕, and 137 of which do not lead to a guaranteed win for either player.
+Accounting for turn-tracking and symmetry (where each state reduces to the "representative" member of its symmetric group), there are only 744 states in Roman tic-tac-toe, 42 of which are a win for ❌, 21 of which are a win for ⭕, and 137 of which do not lead to a guaranteed win for either player.